jfku/PracticalMachineLearning/README.md

 # PracticalMachineLearning
-predict if barbell exercises are done correctly or not
+Coursera course.
+Final assignment week 4 predict if barbell exercises are done correctly or not.